seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Come, thou shalt bear a letter to him straight.

 **THERSITES**
-Let me bear another to his horse; for that’s the more
+Let me bear another to his horse; for that's the more
 capable creature.

 **ACHILLES**
-My mind is troubled, like a fountain stirr’d;
+My mind is troubled, like a fountain stirr'd;
 And I myself see not the bottom of it.

 *Exeunt ACHILLES and PATROCLUS*